Crypto trading firm Wintermute hit by $160 million hack - CEO | Business

 Crypto trading firm Wintermute hit by $160 million hack - CEO

-Hackers have stolen digital assets totaling around $160 million from cryptocurrency trading firm Wintermute, its CEO tweeted on Tuesday.
+Hackers have stolen digital assets worth around $160 million from cryptocurrency trading firm Wintermute, its CEO tweeted on Tuesday, the latest such heist to hit a sector long plagued by cybercrime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)